 It’s not only a sector that employs nearly 10 percent of the country, it’s a leader in technology and innovation.
 And it only continues to grow.

 With so many manufacturing companies currently looking to hire new employees, now is an ideal time to become part of this booming industry.

 Unsure if it’s the right move for you?

-Here are 5 reason to consider a manufacturing career:
+Here are 5 reasons to consider a career in manufacturing:

 1. Manufacturing jobs offer tons of entry-level opportunities.

 Most companies are willing to do on-the-job training and require no previous work experience.
 It’s an ideal job choice for recent graduates, people looking to expand their work experience, or people who want to transition into a new industry.
 From aerospace, food production, textiles, to pharmaceuticals, manufacturing spans the spectrum.
 You can choose to work in a field you’re passionate about.

 2. You can actually see the results of your hard work.